Joint Direct Attack Munition: JDAM Long Range

 In 2010, Boeing proposed adding a jet engine tailkit to the JDAM-ER for 10 times greater range.
 The U.S. Air Force initially showed no interest in the concept, but by 2020 Boeing believed the service had regained interest in acquiring low-cost cruise missiles.
-The Powered JDAM combines a 500 lb bomb with a wing kit and a propulsion module, giving it the range of more sophisticated missiles through a low-cost engine while being cheaper though not having a stealthy shape or the ability to conduct low-altitude flights.
+The Powered JDAM has the range of more sophisticated missiles through a low-cost engine while being cheaper though not having a stealthy shape or the ability to conduct low-altitude flights.
 Though less survivable, Powered JDAMs could be networked to provide a cheap standoff weapon to overwhelm air defense systems.

+The Powered JDAM (PJDAM) combines the 500 lb Mark 82 bomb and JDAM-ER wing kit with a TDI-J85 turbine engine developed by Technical Directions Inc. (TDI).
+The combination is believed to permit a range in excess of 330 nmi.

+There is also a proposal to create a low cost air-launched decoy missile from the PJDAM.
+By substituting the Mark 82 bomb with an extended range fuel tank, it is assessed ranges in excess of 700 nmi could be achieved by the decoy PJDAM.

+In April 2026, the U.S. Navy announced its first tests of GBU-75 Joint Direct Attack Munition – Long Range (JDAM-LR) with two launches traveling 200 nautical miles to their targets off the coast of California.

+On 5 August 2026, Boeing announced having received the first production contract for the GBU-75 JDAM-LR (formerly known as PJDAM), worth $75 million, awarded by the US Air Force.

+On 26 August 2026, the Ukrainian Air Force was believed to have launched JDAM-LR missiles at a command post in Donetsk, based upon wreckage recovered.
+Colonel Andrey Vladimirovich Krestyansky killed in the strike, with OSINT discovering he was buried on 9 September 2026.